duett/community-detection/README.md

 community-detection
 ====================

+An overview of this topic can be found in a book chapter by Santo Fortonate which serves as an [overview](http://arxiv.org/pdf/0906.0612v2.pdf)

+	Fortunato S (2010) Book chapter: Community detection in graphs Physics Reports Volume 486, Issues 3–5, Pages 75–174

 Community Detection algorithm based on

 	Reichardt J, Bornholdt S.(2006) Statistical mechanics of community detection.
 Phys.
 Rev. E 74: 016110